 - 11. Understanding the basics of filing a workers’ compensation claim in Nevada

-A work injury is an accident or injury that is due to or related to work.
-A workers’ compensation claim is how an injured worker gets benefits such as treatment for his or her injury.
+A work-related injury is an accident or injury that is due to or related to work.
+A workers’ compensation claim is how you – as an employee – get benefits such as treatment for your injury.

-The injury can be a specific incident or an accident.
-This is an unexpected or unforeseen event that happens suddenly and violently, with or without fault, that produces an injury.1
+The injury can be from a specific incident or an accident.
+This is an unexpected or unforeseen event that happens suddenly and violently, with or without fault, that produces an injury – including catastrophic injuries.1

 An employee covered by workers’ compensation is any person who works for another, whether lawfully or not, with or without a written agreement.4